taylor-huffman/phase-3-project/README.md

 ## Description
 Meet The Teacher is a scheduling app that allows both students and teachers to schedule tutoring sessions with their favorite teacher or student.

-## How It Works
-Simply visit https://peppy-alfajores-5631c4.netlify.app/ and begin viewing stock transactions.

-NOTE: If you'd like to follow any of the politicians listed, click the 'LOGIN' link in the navigation bar, enter your name to login, and then click back to the 'HOME' page to view transactions and click the 'FOLLOW' button under each of the transaction details to add that politician to your list.

 ![Meet The Teacher Gif](./src/media/readme/meet-the-teacher-walkthrough.gif)

 ## Project Setup